Frequently Asked Questions

 What is the average length of a dive?

-Your dive time depends on a number of things – your air consumption, exertion and your depth.
+Your dive time depends on a number of things – your air consumption, experience, exertion, depth and even your excitement level!
 On average dive time could be around 40 minutes.
 Please note that currents can reduce your dive time.

 Do you restrict dive times?

-Yes we restrict dive times to 60 minutes on the Great Barrier Reef and 45 minutes at the SS Yongala.
+Yes, we restrict dive times to 60 minutes on the Great Barrier Reef and 45 minutes at the SS Yongala.
 We do not allow decompression diving so all divers must stay within their decompression limit.
-Nitrox is available to extend your personal no decompression limit which is great for multiple dives.
-Enriched Air courses are available to take advantage of extended no decompression limits.
+Nitrox is available to extend your personal no decompression limit which is great for multiple dives but must be booked in advance ($25 per tank).
+We offer Enriched Air courses so that you can take advantage of extended no decompression limits.

 What’s involved in an Introductory Dive/Discover Scuba Dive?